Mode jumping MCMC for Bayesian variable selection in GLMM: The generalized linear mixed model

-which keeps the trade-off between $p(\By|\Bgamma)$ and the prior knowledge about the models incorporated through $p(\Bgamma)$.
-Also notice that in case $p(\Bgamma) = p(\Bgamma'), \forall \Bgamma, \Bgamma' \in \Omega_{\Bgamma}$ maximization of PMP becomes equivalent to maximization of MLIK while in general PMP will be proportional to the product of MLIK and the model prior.
-In any case, in order to calculate $p(\Bgamma|\By)$ we have to iterate through the whole model space $\Omega_{\Bgamma}$, which becomes computationally infeasible for sets of extremely large cardinality.
-Therefore we aim at approximating $p(\Bgamma|\By)$ by means of exploration of some subspace $\mathbb{V}$ of $\Omega_{\Bgamma}$ \citep{Clyde:Ghosh:Littman:2010}, namely:
+In order to calculate $p(\Bgamma|\By)$ we have to iterate through the whole model space $\Omega$, which becomes computationally infeasible for large $p$.
+The ordinary MCMC based estimate is based on a number of MCMC samples $\Bgamma^{(i)},i= 1,...,W$:

+where $\mathbb{1}(\cdot)$ is the indicator function.
+An alternative, named the renormalized model (RM) estimates by \citet{Clyde:Ghosh:Littman:2010}, is

+where now $\mathbb{V}$ is the set of visited models during the MCMC run.
+Although both~\eqref{approxpost} and~\eqref{map2} are asymptotically consistent, \eqref{approxpost} will often be the preferable estimator since convergences of the MCMC based approximation~\eqref{map2} is much slower, see~\citet{Clyde:Ghosh:Littman:2010}.

-\citet{Clyde:Ghosh:Littman:2010} name these the renormalized (RM) model estimates.
-Notice that in \eqref{approxpost} low $p(\By|\Bgamma)$ induces both low values of the numerator and small contributions to the denominator in \eqref{approxpost}, hence low $p(\By|\Bgamma)$ will have negligible influence on posterior marginal probabilities of other models.
-On the other hand, models with high values of $p(\By|\Bgamma)$ are important to be addressed.
-This means that modes and near modal values of marginal likelihoods are particularly important for construction of reasonable $ \mathbb{V} \subset \Omega_{\Bgamma}$ and missing them can dramatically influence our estimates.
-This builds our motivation to construct an algorithm that is efficiently exploring local modes and near modal values in the space of models and minimizes the amount of visits of models with low posterior mass.
-In this context the denominator of \eqref{approxpost}, which we would like to be as high as possible, becomes an extremely relevant measure for the quality of the search in terms of being able to capture whether the algorithm visits all of the modes, whilst the cardinality of $\mathbb{V}$ is desired to be moderately low in order to save computational time.
-The problem seems to be pretty challenging, because of both the cardinality of the discrete space $\Omega_{\Bgamma}$ growing exponentially fast with respect to the number of covariates and the fact that $\Omega_{\Bgamma}$ typically is multimodal in terms of MLIK and PMP, furthermore the modes are often pretty sparsely located.
-Thus, we have a problem of NP-hard exploration in a sparse non-concave space of models.
+We aim at approximating $p(\Bgamma|\By)$ by means of searching for some subspace $\mathbb{V}$ of $\Omega$ making the approximation~\eqref{approxpost} as precise as possible.
+Models with high values of $p(\By|\Bgamma)$ are important to be addressed.
+This means that modes and near modal values of marginal likelihoods are particularly important for construction of reasonable $ \mathbb{V} \subset \Omega$ and missing them can dramatically influence our estimates.
+Note that these are aspects just as important if̃ the standard MCMC estimate~\eqref{map2} is to be used.
+A main difference is that while for using~\eqref{map2} the number of times a specific model is visited is important, for~\eqref{approxpost} it is enough that a model is visited at least once.
+In this context the denominator of \eqref{approxpost}, which we would like to be as high as possible, becomes an extremely relevant measure for the quality of the search in terms of being able to capture whether the algorithm visits all of the modes, whilst the size of $\mathbb{V}$ should be low in order to save computational time.